scott-hosking/scott-hosking.github.io/_pages/group.md

 ## PhD Students
 * Matt Amos (University of Lancaster, 2017-), Co-supervisor with Paul Young
-* Petr Dolezal (University of Cambridge, 2020-), Co-supervisor with Srinivasan Keshav
 * Marc Girona-Mata (University of Cambridge, 2020), Co-supervisor with Andrew Orr and Rich Turner
 * Raghul Parthipan (University of Cambridge, 2020-), Co-supervisor with Damon Wischik
 * Robert Rouse (University of Cambridge, 2018-), Co-supervisor with Allan McRobie and Emily Shuckburgh